About Old Melbourne Gaol

 Candlelit ghost tours are run throughout the year with some paranormal enthusiasts claiming to have heard female voices – one claimed to have recorded ‘a ghostly figure with a grotesque visage standing in a doorway’ but evidence is unsurprisingly lacking.

 Old Melbourne Gaol is one of the city’s oldest surviving historical buildings and is a must see on any trip to Melbourne.
+It’s open daily – access is via guided tour only.
+Watch out for the rather grimly fascinating death masks.

 Discover the best Historic Sites in Australia, from Hyde Park Barracks to Fort Scratchley and more, includes interactive Australian Cultural Places, Landmarks and Monuments map.